notqmail/notqmail/BLURB4.md

 it the fastest available message transfer agent.
 Here's how it stacks up against the competition in five different speed measurements.

-* Scheduling: I sent a message to 8192 ``trash'' recipients on my home machine.
+* Scheduling: I sent a message to 8192 "trash" recipients on my home machine.
 All the deliveries were done in a mere 78 seconds -- a rate of over 9 million deliveries a day!
 Compare this to the speed advertised for Zmailer's scheduling: 1.1 million deliveries a day on a